ravn/cv/README.md

 ### Viking Software - 2021

-Project employment i two phases, first converting an existing end-user Visual Basic application talking to MS SQL to a REST-based web solution, and second completely replacing application and operating system on existing customer devices with a Qt5 application running on Alpine Linux.
+Project employment in two phases.
+First converting an existing end-user Visual Basic application talking to MS SQL to a REST-based web solution.
+Secondly completely replacing application and operating system on existing customer devices with a Qt5 application running on Alpine Linux.
 I was responsible for the C# backend and the Linux installer in the two phases.

 * Created single fully automated Alpine Linux installation ISO image covering all four types of customer PC hardware and network configurations.
 It was a goal that the technician doing the installations in the field should not have to do anything requiring a keyboard during the installation.
 This was both very technically challenging and very rewarding to do.
 * Used git (command line + Gitlab) and Docker on daily basis for development.